Scholarships

 How to Apply

-To apply for any of these scholarships, interested students are required to complete an online application via the Trinity Anglican College website before 10am on Wednesday 2 April, 2025.
+To apply for any of these scholarships, interested students are required to complete an online application via the Trinity Anglican College website before 10am on Thursday 23 April 2026.

-- View the Scholarship Booklet HERE
+- View the Scholarship Booklet

-- Apply for an Academic Scholarship HERE
+- Apply for an Academic Scholarship

 By offering these scholarships, we aim to provide deserving students with the means to pursue their passions, develop their talents, and make a positive impact in their chosen fields.
 We encourage all eligible students to take advantage of this opportunity and join our vibrant community of scholars.